sguox002/leetcode/leetcode-all.md

 greedy can often be approached using recursion. greedy focus more on idea instead of algorithm or data structure.

+<<-179	Largest Number    		30.1%	Medium
+rearrange a list of number to get the max number
+greedy: which one goes first using string compare
+->>

 <<-321	Create Maximum Number    		27.3%	Hard
 given two array of digits, the order shall be preserved. get the max number with length k.
 greedy: